-Following the 3MT Griffith Final, our overall winner will receive detailed feedback from our judging panel before going on to compete in the 2020 Virtual Asia-Pacific 3MT competition, hosted by UQ in October.
+Following the Griffith Final, our overall winner will receive detailed feedback from our judging panel before going on to compete in the 2021 Virtual Asia-Pacific 3MT Final, which is hosted by UQ in October.

-Active PhD and Professional Doctorate (Research) candidates who have successfully passed their confirmation milestone (including candidates whose thesis is under submission) by the date of their first presentation are eligible to participate in 3MT competitions at all levels, including the Asia-Pacific 3MT competition.
-Graduates are not eligible.
+Finalists who progress to the Griffith Final must be active PhD or Professional Doctorate (Research) candidates who have successfully passed their confirmation milestone (including candidates whose thesis is under submission) by the date of their first presentation in an Element/Group Heat.
+Graduates are not eligible to compete in the 3MT.

 Every researcher should know how to present a clear, concise, and engaging description of their thesis or research project.
 The competition will help you to: